 The investment in capital assets includes land, buildings, improvements, equipment, intangibles, infrastructure, construction in progress, and right-to-use assets.
-Infrastructure assets are items that are normally immovable and of value only to the State, such as roads, bridges, streets and sidewalks, drainage systems, lighting systems, and similar items.
+The State uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.